Batty Langley’s – A secretive, sumptuous, and ‘most unusual’ retreat from London’s hustle and bustle.

 - Walking: London is a mainly flat city, which makes walking around easy.
 From Batty Langley’s, within 30 minutes you can walk to St. Paul’s Cathedral, the Museum of London, the Tower of London, Borough Market, or Columbia Road flower market.
 Within 1 hour you can be in the West End.

-- Subway and Bus: Liverpool Street Station (0.3 mile, 6-minute walk) is the best station for going anywhere in central London.
+- Subway and Bus: Liverpool Street Station (0.3 mile) is the best station for going anywhere in central London.
 The Central Line (red) goes to Tottenham Court Road, Oxford Circus, or Marble Arch, which are good for the British Museum, Regent Street, and Hyde Park (respectively).
 Alternatively, the Circle Line (yellow) will take you to Tower Hill for the Tower of London; Embankment for Trafalgar Square (from which is an easy walk up the Mall to Buckingham Palace), Covent Garden, and the Southbank Centre (across Hungerford Bridge); and Westminster for the Houses of Parliament and the London Eye (across Westminster Bridge).
 There are buses from Liverpool Street to almost any part of town: check bus stop maps/online for more.

 - Taxis, Uber: London’s famous Black Cabs can be hailed from the street or ordered via the Gett app.
 Uber is also ubiquitous throughout the city – you’ll rarely have more than a 5-minute wait for a cab, although costs can rack up in traffic – you may wish you’d walked.